GOP Assembly candidate Swift calls for corrections commissioner resignation

 Gov. Phil Murphy, who has the authority to remove Hicks, has declined to comment other than to condemn the January attack.

+TRENTON — Two more New Jersey prison guards have been charged with misconduct stemming from …

-“As a former DAG, I was tasked with protecting Atlantic County’s abused and neglected children.
-I cannot fathom how Commissioner Hicks, who oversees a similarly vulnerable population, could say his department is ‘on the right track,’” Swift added.
-“It is time to put politics aside, remove Hicks from exercising more poor judgment, and do what is best for the victims.”
+“As a former DAG (deputy attorney general), I was tasked with protecting Atlantic County’s abused and neglected children.
+I cannot fathom how Commissioner Hicks, who oversees a similarly vulnerable population, could say his department is ‘on the right track,’” Swift said.
+“It is time to put politics aside, remove Hicks from exercising more poor judgment and do what is best for the victims.”

-Last month, New Jersey and women incarcerated in the state’s only women’s prison reached a nearly $21 million settlement over longstanding allegations of abuse and harassment at the facility.
+Last month, New Jersey and women incarcerated in the state’s only women’s prison reached a nearly $21 million settlement over longstanding allegations of abuse and harassment at Edna Mahan.

 The “early warning system” announced this week creates an alert and calls for action when three predetermined performance indicators occur over 12 months, such as internal affairs complaints, civil actions, criminal investigations or complaints and sexual abuse or harassment claims.